shubham-sudo/legendsOfValor/txt/README.txt

 ## How to compile and run
 ---------------------------------------------------------------------------
-1. Navigate to the directory "legends" after unzipping the files
+1. Navigate to the directory "legendsOfValor" after unzipping the files
+2. Navigate to the directory "src" after unzipping the files
-2. Run the following instructions: mkdir bin javac -d bin @sources.txt java -cp bin Main
+3. Run the following instructions: javac Main.java java Main

 ## Input/Output Example
 ---------------------------------------------------------------------------